macroeconomicdata/dateutils/README.md

 # dateutils

-**dateutils** is an R package for conveniently working with time series data in tabular format, that is, without using one of the may R time series formats such as `ts` or `xts`. **dateutils** is built on top of **data.table`**.
+**dateutils** is an R package for conveniently working with time series data in tabular format, that is, without using one of the may R time series formats such as `ts` or `xts`. `dateutils` is built on top of data table.

 ## Non-Technical Overview

-The main functions of **dateutils** are for aggregating and formatting time series data, including mixed frequency data.
-This latter functionality is particularly useful as it allows the incorporation of mixed frequency data into standard econometric and machine learning models, without the hassle of bridge equations.
+The main functions of **dateutils** are for aggregating and formatting time series data.
+Advanced functions are in a separate package built on top of **dateutils** called **dataprocess**.

 ## Getting Started

-To give a few examples of using **dateutils**, we will use the built in data.table named `fred`, containing daily (t bill spreads), weekly (initial jobless claims), monthly (advance retail sales), and quarterly (gdp) data in long format.
+To give a few examples of using **dateutils**, we will use the built in data.table named `fred`, containing daily (t bill sreads), weekly (intitial jobess claims), monthly (advance retail sales), and quarterly (gdp) data in long format.
 To view the data use `View(fred)`.
 We can begin by aggregating this data to the lowest frequency, quarterly in this case.

 ```{r}